avatartwo/avatar2/README.md

 $ ./build_*.sh
 ```

-**Please Note:** These scripts add the restricted repository
+**Please Note:** These scripts add the restricted repository to
-`/etc/apt/sources.list` to fetch the dependencies.
+`/etc/apt/sources.list` for fetching the dependencies.
 If you are not comfortable
-with this, please consider building avatar² in a VM or install the dependencies
+with this, please consider building avatar² in a VM/Container or install the
-manually and adjust the scripts.
+dependencies manually and adjust the scripts.

 # Getting started
 For discovering the power of avatar² and getting a feeling of its usage,